 |The Effect of Yoga on Women’s Premenstrual Syndrome: A Randomized Controlled Clinical Trial|

-2Department of Physical Education, Tabriz University of Medical Science, Tabriz, Iran
+2Department of Physical Education, Tabriz University of Medical Sciences, Tabriz, Iran

-Objective: Women with pre-menstrual syndrome (PMS) show emotional, physical and behavioral symptoms regularly every month.
+Objectives: Women with premenstrual syndrome (PMS) show emotional, physical and behavioral symptoms regularly every month.
 Mild physiological symptoms of PMS appear in 95% of women at their reproductive age.
-We hypothesized to evaluate yoga exercise on pre-menstrual syndrome.
+We hypothesized to evaluate the effect of yoga exercise on PMS.

-Material and Methods: A randomized controlled clinical trial conducted from April-October of 2015.
-Eligible women for inclusion were selected conveniently from referred women to randomly selected obstetrics and gynecology private clinics in Tabriz, Iran.
-Thereafter, 62 subjects selected for the study.
-Subjects randomly divided into two groups: 31 subjects for yoga and 31 for subjects control groups with blocks 4 and 6.
-The yoga group performed yoga for 10 weeks in 3 sessions which each session had duration of 60 minutes.
-Subjects of control did not do any yoga.
-Subjects completed Premenstrual Symptoms Screening Tool (PSST) questionnaires for evaluation of yoga exercise on emotional, behavioral, physical symptoms thoroughly quality of life of subjects with PMS before and after.
+Materials and Methods: A randomized controlled clinical trial was conducted from April to October of 2015.
+Eligible women for inclusion were selected conveniently from women that had randomly referred to selected private obstetrics and gynecology clinics in Tabriz, Iran.
+Thereafter, 62 subjects were selected for the study.
+Subjects were randomly divided into 2 groups: 31 subjects for yoga and 31 subjects for control groups with blocks 4 and 6.
+The yoga group performed yoga for 10 weeks in 3 sessions with each session of 60 minutes duration.
+Subjects of control group did not do any yoga.
+Subjects completed the Premenstrual Symptoms Screening Tool (PSST) questionnaire for evaluation of the effect of yoga exercise on emotional, behavioral, physical symptoms and quality of life of subjects with PMS before and after the intervention.
 Data were analyzed by covariance.

-Conclusion: Results produced from analyzing data show that yoga significantly relieves the PMS symptoms and can be prescribed for treatment of PMS.
+Conclusion: Results highlight that yoga significantly relieves the PMS symptoms and can be prescribed for treatment of PMS.